AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.md

 From here we have the funds pipeline for our original user, Bob, and can follow up with more questions: At whom the funds ended up?
 How much did each user receive?
 How long did it take the funds to end up with the final user?
 We can answer these and other questions as well as visualize the network once its collection is completed, whatever helps us gets the job done.

-Here's our diagram of the network now complete with the intermediate users:
+Here's our diagram of the network now complete with the intermediate users we identified:

 <div class="mermaid">